Video Game / Escape From Bug Island

-- Killer Gorilla: There are Giant Gorillas as enemies in this game.
+- Killer Gorilla: You fight Giant Gorillas as bosses (or maybe just one that you fight repeatedly that only dies at the end of the game).
 For some reason their brains are exposed which makes for an easy weakness to exploit.

 - Let's Play: Two Best Friends Play featured a partial playthrough as part of their 'Shitstorm of Scariness 3' series, and they later revisited the game and completed it.

-- Lizard Folk: Partway through the game, you encounter "Amazonian lizard women" in addition to the giant bugs.
+- Lizard Folk: Partway through the game, you encounter "Amazonian lizard women", Giant Gorilla(s) and Canine-Men in addition to the giant bugs.

 - Love Triangle: A light-hearted example with Ray, Mike and Michelle.
 Ray and Mike just casually competes over her love while she's clueless to both of them.

 - Multiple Endings: Beating the game the second time nets you a different ending.